The Specification Property for $C_0$-Semigroups: Introduction

 A $C_0$-semigroup $(T_t)_{t\ge 0}$ is said to be \emph{frequently hypercyclic} if there exists $x \in X$ (called frequently hypercyclic vector) such that $\lDens( \{ t \geq 0: T_tx \in U\})>0$ for every non-empty open subset $U \subset X$, where $\lDens(B)$ is the lower density of a Lebesgue measurable subset $B\subset \mathbb{R}_0^+$ defined as

-In \cite{conejero_muller_peris2007hypercyclic} it was proved that if $x \in X$ is a frequently hypercyclic vector for $(T_t)_{t\ge 0}$, then $x$ is a frequently hypercyclic vector for every the operator $T_t$, $t > 0$.
+In \cite{conejero_muller_peris2007hypercyclic} it was proved that if $x \in X$ is a (frequently) hypercyclic vector for $(T_t)_{t\ge 0}$, then $x$ is a (frequently) hypercyclic vector for every operator $T_t$, $t > 0$.

 In \cite{bonilla_grosse-erdmann2007frequently} Bonilla and Grosse-Erdmann, based on a result of Bayart and Grivaux, provided a Frequent Hypercyclicity Criterion for operators.
-Later, Mangino and Peris \cite{mangino_peris2011frequently} obtained a continuous version of the criterion based on Pettis integrals, which is called the Frequent Hypercyclicity Criterion for semigroups.
+Later, Mangino and Peris \cite{mangino_peris2011frequently} obtained a continuous version of the criterion based on the Pettis integral, which is called the Frequent Hypercyclicity Criterion for semigroups.

 The aim of this work is to study the specification property for strongly continuous semigroups of operators on Banach spaces, that is, for $C_0$-semigroups and its relationship with other dynamical properties, like hypercyclicity, mixing, chaos and frequent hypercyclicity; and to provide useful tools ensuring that many natural solution semigroups associated to linear PDEs satisfy the specification property for $C_0$-semigroups.
 The paper is structured as follows: In Section~\ref{sec_ssp} we introduce the notion of the specification property for $C_0$-semigroups, from now on denoted by SgSP.
 Section~\ref{sec_sspp} is devoted to study the SgSP in connection with other dynamical properties.
 Finally, in Section~\ref{sec_ex} we provide several applications of the results in previous sections to solution semigroups of certain linear PDEs, and a characterization of translation semigroups which exhibit the SgSP.